Implementing a Player Service

 1. Using a Player Skeleton

 There are currently four player skeletons available, which are described in detail in the sub-pages of this page.
-The skeletons are available in the skeleton group of the Microservice Dungeon repo.
+The skeletons are available in the the MSD-Players group.

 You basically fork the skeleton you want to use, implement your player logic and deploy it.